Frequently Asked Questions

 What do we need to bring?

-Essential items for most treks are highlighted in the list.
+Essential items for most treks are highlighted in the list below:

-- water purification tablets to treat river water (bottled water can sometimes be bought),
+- water purification tablets to treat river water when camping (bottled water can sometimes be bought),

 - warm clothing (preferably layers rather than one thick item),